Fatal Injury Claims

 Some diseases which result in death can mean a great deal of suffering for the victim before they pass away.
 Compensation for such discomfort and suffering is measured in keeping with the will of the deceased person.

-The bereavement aspect of a compensation claim is remunerated in the form of £11,800, payable to the spouse of the deceased.
+The bereavement aspect of a compensation claim is remunerated in the form of £12,980.
+It is payable to the spouse of the deceased and is known as a statutory bereavement award.
 Parents can also claim this if their child is under 18, unmarried and living with a parent/parents.

-This forms the largest segment of the compensation in the instance where the deceased has left behind a financially dependent person or persons.
+This forms the majority of the compensation in cases where the deceased has left behind a financially dependent person or persons.
 The amount awarded is gauged by the regular salary of the deceased person.
 Other benefits like pensions, healthcare arrangements and reward schemes (e.g. bonuses) are also factored into this sum.

 The three-year rule